thuongtuandang/sale_prediction_self_attention_and_classical_models/README.md

 - Normalization layer with residual connection: We use residual connection to reduce possible noises/gradient vanishing and then normalize.
 - Linear layer: this is for producing the predicted sale values.

-The performance of this deep network on this dataset is not impressive, and it is unstable.
+The performance of this deep network on this dataset is okay, but not impressive (see file plot_att_result.png).
+Note that this is multiple time series prediction and this is a difficult task in general.
 There are several points I need to consider further:
 - Is the architecture too simple?
 - How to capture the relationship among data better after the self-attention layer?
 - Is the dataset too small/too simple?